facebookresearch/habitat-sim/docs/pages/attributesJSON.rst

 Below are the handles and descriptors for various mesh assets used by a stage.

 Mesh types are included to support future format flexibility.
-In the JSON they are limited to string keys used by :ref:`AbstractPhysicsAttributes::AssetTypeNamesMap`, which map to values in :ref:`AssetType`.
-Any mesh type specification used in JSON but not found in :ref:`AbstractPhysicsAttributes::AssetTypeNamesMap` results in that mesh type being set to :ref:`AssetType::UNKNOWN`.
+In the JSON they are limited to string keys used by :ref:`AbstractObjectAttributes::AssetTypeNamesMap`, which map to values in :ref:`AssetType`.
+Any mesh type specification used in JSON but not found in :ref:`AbstractObjectAttributes::AssetTypeNamesMap` results in that mesh type being set to :ref:`AssetType::UNKNOWN`.
 JSON-Specified mesh types will override any default settings, such as those that might be derived from file name extensions.

 "render mesh"
 	- string